Osteochondrosis: Treatment

 There are many different kinds of treatments.
 One is to remove the loose piece of the leg.
 Or serving the branch of the lumbar muscle and ulnas attachment.

 Most of the time if the osteochondrosis is in the shoulder joint, the veterinarian diagnoses it from X-rays or CT scans.
-Some studies show that osteochondrosis is more popular in male dogs than in female dogs.
+Some studies show that osteochondrosis is more common in male dogs than in female dogs.

 Prognosis

 The term osteochondrosis has been used to describe a wide range of lesions among different species.
 There are different types of the prognosis: latens, which is a lesion restricted to epiphyseal cartilage, manifesta, a lesion paired with a delay in endochondral ossification, and dissecans which is a cleft formation in the articular cartilage.
 The prognosis for these conditions is very variable, and depends both on the anatomic site and on the time at which it is detected.
 In some cases of osteochondrosis, such as Sever's disease and Freiberg's infraction, the involved bone may heal in a relatively normal shape and leave the patient asymptomatic.
 On the contrary, Legg-Calvé-Perthes disease frequently results in a deformed femoral head that leads to arthritis and the need for joint replacement.